Josh Harris (quarterback)

-Joshua Harris (born September 9, 1982) is a former American football quarterback.
+Joshua Harris (born September 9, 1982) is a former professional American football quarterback.

 College career

 During his two years as a starter at Bowling Green State University, he led the Falcons to consecutive finishes in the top 25 nationally.
 During his senior season, he led the Falcons to a victory over Northwestern University in the Motor City Bowl.
 Harris finished his college career as the school leader in rushing touchdowns (43), and is third in passing yards (7,503) and passing touchdowns.
 At the time, he and Antwaan Randle El were the only two quarterbacks to have ever thrown for 40 touchdowns and rushed for 40 touchdowns in their careers in NCAA Division I FBS history.

 He was the first quarterback to help popularize Urban Meyer's spread option offense.